 Don’t be afraid to share all different kinds of texts together, from story books and comics to rhymes, fact books and magazines.
 Many children will have their favourites and ask to hear them over and over again.
 This is great because it helps them learn lots of new words and develop language skills.

-• Encourage them to listen out for rhymes and see if they can think of other words that rhyme as well.
-Make up your own versions of well-known rhymes: ‘Humpty Dumpty sat on a …’ Talk about the sounds in words, and practise spotting simple familiar words when they’ve read a story several times
+- Encourage them to listen out for rhymes and see if they can think of other words that rhyme as well.
+Make up your own versions of well-known rhymes: ‘Humpty Dumpty sat on a …’ Talk about the sounds in words, and practice spotting simple familiar words when they’ve read a story several times

 Involving others